-Your nail salon experience should leave you feeling pampered and confident — not worried about what bacteria might be on the tools your technician just used.
-Salon sanitation is one of the most important factors when choosing where to get your nails done in Kissimmee, yet it's often overlooked in favor of price or proximity.
+You should leave a nail salon feeling pampered, not wondering what was on the tools your technician just used.
+Sanitation is one of the most important factors when choosing where to get your nails done in Kissimmee, yet it's often the last thing people think to ask about.
 Here's what to look for and how we handle it at Trust Nails & Spa.

 Why Sanitation Is a Non-Negotiable

 Nail services involve tools that come into direct contact with your skin, cuticles, and sometimes minor cuts or abrasions.
 Improperly sanitized tools can transmit fungal infections, bacteria, and in rare cases, bloodborne pathogens.
-The Florida Department of Business and Professional Regulation sets minimum sanitation standards for licensed nail salons — but the minimum is just that: the minimum.
+The Florida Department of Business and Professional Regulation sets minimum sanitation standards for licensed nail salons, but passing inspection is a floor, not a finish line.

 What Proper Sanitation Looks Like

 Many salons disinfect their tools by soaking them in a solution like Barbicide.
 This kills most bacteria but not all pathogens.
-True sterilization — achieved with an autoclave (the same machine used in medical and dental offices) — kills 100% of bacteria, viruses, and spores by using pressurized steam at high temperatures.
+True sterilization uses an autoclave (the same machine used in medical and dental offices), which kills 100% of bacteria, viruses, and spores using pressurized steam at high temperatures.

 At Trust Nails & Spa, all stainless steel tools are sterilized in a medical-grade autoclave between every single client.
 It's a higher standard and a more time-consuming process, but it's the right way to do it.